matthewbrewgooder/latinafitnesscartel.com/wp-content/plugins/product-import-export-for-woo/readme.txt

 [youtube http://www.youtube.com/watch?v=L-01qI1EZWE&rel=0&showinfo=0]

-= woocommerce export products =
+= WooCommerce export products =
 There are multiple cases where one need to export WooCommerce products.
 It could be either for sending the details to someone else or integrating with a third-party system.
 For example, you can export woocommerce products as csv file in to an ftp folder on a regular basis using the cron job.
 This can be read by any third-party application to update its data.

 Export WooCommerce Products: Export and download product data in CSV file format.
 Plugins supports,

 WooCommerce Simple Products
 WooCommerce Variable Products.
-WooCommerce Group Products.
+WooCommerce Grouped Products.
 WooCommerce External Products.
+WooCommerce Subscription Products.

 In addition, the plugin helps you export Categories, Tags, Products and other Product details into WooCommerce.
 You can export prices, descriptions, images etc apart from the custom fields (meta), taxonomies and attributes.

-= How to export woocommerce products =
+= How to export WooCommerce products =

 It is as simple as clicking a button.
 But if you need to customize your export we have enough advanced customization options built in to the woocommerce product export plugin.

 = WooCommerce Import Products =
 WooCommerce bulk product upload is one of the main use case where WooCommerce product import functionality is used.
 'How to import products into woocommerce' is one of the common question people ask.
 Our WooCommerce product csv import suite is the perfect answer for this.
 With is plugin you can import products from any xml or csv to WooCommerce.
 This saves lot of time and minimises errors.

-Woocommerce product import: You can use the import functionality to:
+WooCommerce product import: You can use the import functionality to:

 Import by selecting file from your computer
 Import by providing file path on the server